Bayer Aktiengesellschaft (OTCMKTS:BAYRY) Issues FY 2021 Earnings Guidance

 Bayer Aktiengesellschaft (OTCMKTS:BAYRY) updated its FY 2021 earnings guidance on Tuesday.
 The company provided EPS guidance of $7.660-$7.900 for the period.
 The company issued revenue guidance of $51.89 billion-$51.89 billion, compared to the consensus revenue estimate of $51.41 billion.

-A number of research analysts have issued reports on the stock.
-Berenberg Bank decreased their price target on shares of Bayer Aktiengesellschaft from €74.00 ($87.06) to €60.00 ($70.59) and set a buy rating for the company in a report on Monday, August 9th.
-Morgan Stanley reiterated an overweight rating on shares of Bayer Aktiengesellschaft in a research note on Wednesday.
-Kepler Capital Markets reiterated a buy rating on shares of Bayer Aktiengesellschaft in a research note on Friday, October 29th.
-JPMorgan Chase & Co. reiterated an overweight rating on shares of Bayer Aktiengesellschaft in a research note on Wednesday.
-Finally, Credit Suisse Group reiterated a neutral rating on shares of Bayer Aktiengesellschaft in a research note on Wednesday.
-Five investment analysts have rated the stock with a hold rating and eight have assigned a buy rating to the stock.
-Based on data from MarketBeat, the company presently has a consensus rating of Buy and an average target price of $39.00.
+A number of equities research analysts have recently commented on BAYRY shares.
+AlphaValue raised Bayer Aktiengesellschaft to a buy rating in a research note on Monday.
+Credit Suisse Group reissued a neutral rating on shares of Bayer Aktiengesellschaft in a research report on Wednesday, November 10th.
+JPMorgan Chase & Co. reaffirmed an overweight rating on shares of Bayer Aktiengesellschaft in a report on Wednesday, November 10th.
+Berenberg Bank cut their price target on shares of Bayer Aktiengesellschaft from €74.00 ($87.06) to €60.00 ($70.59) and set a buy rating on the stock in a report on Monday, August 9th.
+Finally, Kepler Capital Markets restated a buy rating on shares of Bayer Aktiengesellschaft in a report on Friday, October 29th.
+Five analysts have rated the stock with a hold rating and eight have assigned a buy rating to the company’s stock.
+According to data from MarketBeat.com, the company has a consensus rating of Buy and an average price target of $39.00.

 Bayer AG engages in the development, manufacture and distribution of products in the areas of health care, nutrition and high-tech materials.
 It operates through the following segments: Pharmaceuticals, Consumer Health, Crop Science, Animal Health and Covestro.
 The Pharmaceuticals segment engages in the development, production and marketing of prescription products for cardiology and women’s health care; specialty therapeutics in the areas of oncology, hematology and ophthalmology; diagnostic imaging equipment and the necessary contrast agents.